sonuparit/Aircraft-State-Management/README.md

 ---

-## Module 4 — Automated Aircraft State Export
+### Module 4 — Automated Aircraft State Export

 **Purpose**

 Automates the generation of a secure, formula-free export of the aircraft state report for daily transmission to base operations.

-To meet operational and data-handling requirements, the report had to be shared in a format containing **values only**, without exposing formulas or internal workbook logic.
+To meet operational and data-handling requirements, the report had to be shared in a **values-only format**, without exposing formulas or internal workbook logic.
+This allowed the base to directly import the data into their systems for further processing.

 This module converts the report into a sanitized copy and automatically saves it in a structured directory format, enabling fast and secure transfer over the local intranet.

 **Key Automation**